-A COPY OF THE COMPANY'S ANNUAL REPORT ON FORM 10-K FOR THE FISCAL YEAR ENDED DECEMBER 31, 2022, FILED BY THE COMPANY WITH THE SEC, WITHOUT EXHIBITS, WILL BE FURNISHED WITHOUT CHARGE TO ANY SHAREHOLDER OF RECORD OR BENEFICIAL OWNER OF SHARES OF THE COMPANY'S COMMON STOCK UPON WRITTEN REQUEST TO THE SECRETARY, CHICAGO RIVET & MACHINE CO., 901 FRONTENAC ROAD, NAPERVILLE, ILLINOIS 60563.
+A COPY OF THE COMPANY'S ANNUAL REPORT ON FORM 10-K FOR THE FISCAL YEAR ENDED DECEMBER 31, 2024, FILED BY THE COMPANY WITH THE SEC, WITHOUT EXHIBITS, WILL BE FURNISHED WITHOUT CHARGE TO ANY SHAREHOLDER OF RECORD OR BENEFICIAL OWNER OF SHARES OF THE COMPANY'S COMMON STOCK UPON WRITTEN REQUEST TO THE CORPORATE SECRETARY, CHICAGO RIVET & MACHINE CO., 27755 DIEHL ROAD, SUITE 200, WARRENVILLE, ILLINOIS 60555.

-By order of the Board of Directors KIMBERLY A. KIRHOFER, Secretary
+By order of the Board of Directors, /s/ CHRISTINA M. REATO, Secretary